TYPO3GmbH/blog/Documentation/Integrators/Index.rst

          int
    Description
          Activate the comments moderation feature generally.
+Default: 0 allowed values:
+         0 = disable moderation
-Default: 0 This means, any comment must be approved, before it is visible in the frontend.
+         1 = enable moderation (This means, any comment must be approved, before it is visible in the frontend.)
+         2 = enable moderation but only the first time (This means, if one approved comment with the same email exist, the other will be approved automaticly)

 .. _tsCommentsRespectPostLanguageId: